You may apply for licensure as a Professional Engineer in Florida once you:

 - Initial PE licensure in Florida, or

 - PE licensure in Florida if you hold a current, active PE license in another state.
+(Florida does not license by reciprocity or comity.)

 The Board will not issue a license to anyone who is under investigation in another state for any act that would constitute a violation of Chapter 471, Florida Statutes, or Chapter 455, F.S., until such time as the investigation is deemed complete and disciplinary proceedings have been terminated.